lightbug-io/thelightbug-api-v1-react/README.md

-# Getting Started with Lightbug React App
+# thelightbug.com - Getting Started with Lightbug React App

+**Note**: This repository is from circa 2020/21, and may be out of date.
+Please refer to https://docs.lightbug.io for the most up-to-date information.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and modified to show basic interaction with the Lightbug API.
 It is an example only and should not be used in production.